Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: QUALITATIVE FINDINGS

 \subsubsection{Identity Reconstruction and Value Reconsideration}

 By 2025, participants’ attitudes toward generative AI took a new turn.
 Compared to the heightened acceptance observed in 2024, enthusiasm had cooled and critical voices resurfaced.
 Yet the focus of critique had shifted: rather than debating whether AI images looked good enough, participants now grappled with what AI meant for their livelihoods, their artistic values, and their very sense of identity.
-This reflective stage mirrors the quantitative findings, where overall attitudes stabilized and showed a modest decline (see Section~5.1.3).
+This reflective stage corresponded with the overall stabilization seen in survey trends (see Section~5.1.3), suggesting that initial excitement had given way to more nuanced and ambivalent evaluations.

-\textbf{Industry impacts.} For many professionals, efficiency gains no longer inspired optimism but instead revealed uncomfortable truths about labor and compensation.
+\textbf{Labor and industry pressures.} For many professionals, efficiency gains no longer inspired optimism but instead revealed uncomfortable truths about labor and compensation.
 Five participants reported shrinking salaries, reduced job opportunities, or even unemployment.
 P8 observed, \textit{``If AI can finish in three minutes what I do in a month, of course my boss won’t pay me 7,000 RMB anymore.
 That’s just normal’’ (2025).} P2 noted the irony of increased productivity without reward: \begin{quote} ``In the past, I produced one game concept drawing per week and was already one of the fastest in my company.
 Now, with AI assistance, I can make three per day, but my salary has barely changed.
-It’s ridiculous.’’ - P2, (2025). \end{quote} Others voiced deeper pessimism.
-P4 confessed, \textit{``I have no meaning anymore—it (AI) can do everything’’ (2025).} What had once been celebrated as efficiency in 2023–2024 was reinterpreted as precarity in 2025, exacerbating inequality in the industry and further exposing the precarity of artistic labor.
+It’s ridiculous.’’ - P2, (2025). \end{quote} Others voiced deeper concerns about professional meaning and self-worth.
+P4 confessed, \textit{``I have no meaning anymore—it (AI) can do everything’’ (2025).} What had once been celebrated as efficiency in 2023–2024 was reinterpreted as precarity in 2025, revealing how technological acceleration reshaped creative labor hierarchies and intensified feelings of replaceability.